cloudflare/cloudflare-docs/products/automatic-platform-optimization/src/content/get-started/index.md

 # Get started with APO

-Before you confifugre APO for your WordPress site, complete the following tasks.
+Before you configure APO for your WordPress site, complete the following tasks.

 <DirectoryListing path="/get-started"/>